Standards for Museum Exhibits Dealing with Historical Subjects (updated 2017)

 Historical exhibits may encourage the informed discussion of their content and the broader issues of historical significance they raise.
 Attempts to suppress exhibits or to impose an uncritical point of view, however widely shared, are inimical to open and rational discussion.

 In aiming to achieve exhibit goals, historians, museum curators, administrators, and members of museum boards should approach their task mindful of their public trust.
 To discharge their duties appropriately, they should observe the following standards:

-- Exhibits should be founded on scholarship, marked by intellectual integrity, and subjected to rigorous peer review.
+- Exhibits should be grounded in scholarship, marked by intellectual integrity, and subjected to rigorous peer review.
 Evidence considered in preparing the exhibit may include objects, written documentation, oral histories, images, works of art, music, and folklore.

-- At the outset of the exhibit process, museums should identify stakeholders in any exhibit and may wish to involve their representatives in the planning process.
+- At the outset of the exhibit process, museums should engage stakeholders in any exhibit and may wish to involve their representatives in the planning process.

 - Museums and other institutions funded with public monies should be keenly aware of the diversity within communities and constituencies that they serve.

 - When an exhibit addresses a controversial subject, it should acknowledge the existence of competing points of view.
 The public should be able to see that history is a changing process of interpretation and reinterpretation formed through gathering and reviewing evidence, drawing conclusions, and presenting the conclusions in text or exhibit format.